-Keep reading to learn how auto insurance in New York works and how much insurance you need.
+Keep reading to get a clear idea of how car insurance in New York works and how much coverage you need.

 • Progressive provides the most affordable annual rates for full coverage car insurance in New York, costing $1,020 per year.